tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/最佳实践/获取客户端真实 IP_intl.md

 - To find out whether other operating systems of Linux are supported, contact [Tencent Cloud support team](https://cloud.tencent.com/about/connect).

 ### Notes
-- It is recommended to install and test the TOA module in a test environment, and then deploy it to the official environment after confirming that the product is available and stable.
+- We recommend that you install and test the TOA module in a testing environment, and then deploy it to the real environment after the availability and stability are comfirmed.
-- If you need to upgrade the kernel, it is recommended that you save the original kernel before upgrade, in case of upgrade failure and other accidents.
+- f you need to upgrade the kernel, it is recommended that you save the original kernel before the upgrade, in case of upgrade failure and other accidents.
 -  TOA only supports IPv4.
 If the environment acquires IPv6 by default, the client IP cannot be obtained correctly.

 ### How to obtain the real client IP